 Ransomware Protection Impact

-- Businesses lose more than $75 Billion each year due to ransomware
+- Without Ransomware Protection, businesses lose more than $75 Billion each year due to ransomware

 - In a study of 582 cybersecurity professionals, 50% did not believe their organization has adequate ransomware protection to prevent an attack